-Students may receive academic credit for completion of Clinical Pastoral Education (CPE) at a certified CPE training facility upon submission of a signed copy of the supervisor's final evaluation that includes the supervisor's certification that the unit was completed successfully.
-Ordinarily, the CPE units must have been completed within the past ten years.
+Students may receive academic credit for completion of Clinical Pastoral Education (CPE) with Erskine or another certified CPE training facility upon submission of a signed copy of the supervisor's final evaluation with the supervisor's certification that the unit was completed successfully.
+Ordinarily, the CPE units must have been completed within the past ten years to be accepted for credit.